Pedro-Celeste/order-summary-card/README.md

 It seems that the book I used to learn HTML and CSS taught me the wrong way of using `ids`.
 You should always use `classes` for styling and leave `ids` for *JavaScript*.

+Images that only have the purpose of decorating a page shouldn't have an alternative text.
+This makes the audible version of the page cluttered for screen readers.

 ### Continued development

 Making a responsive webpage takes a lot of work and I feel that I can still improve a lot on this regard.